 Awards presented at ceremonies for epoch-making achievements in the field of research and development are moving those into the centre of public attention who, day in, day out, carry out important research mostly without attracting the attention of the media: innovators.
 Inventor and innovation awards are, above all, aimed at rewarding those people who have turned the results of their work into cutting-edge solutions in the field of technology.
 At the same time, the awards encourage the spirit of invention, innovative thinking and progress.

 However, the awards for technical inventions, presented to individuals or teams, also impressively demonstrate how important it is to protect innovation.
 That is why the DPMA has supported many of these prestigious inventor and innovation awards for years.
-President Cornelia Rudloff-Schäffer and Vice-President Günther Schmitz are both members of the jury and/or members of the board of trustees of the following innovation awards:
+The President and other executives of the DPMA are members of the jury and/or members of the board of trustees of several innovation awards.

 Deutscher Zukunftspreis – the Federal President’s award for technology and innovation

 The Deutscher Zukunftspreis is an accolade for excellent inventions; it recognises the scientific-technological level of innovation, successful commercialisation and the creation of sustainable jobs.
 Furthermore, it aims to encourage young people to get involved in science and technology.
 This prize is presented personally by the Federal President.
-President Cornelia Rudloff-Schäffer is a member of the board of trustees, which determines the final criteria for the selection process.
+The President of the German Patent and Trade Mark Office is a member of the board of trustees, which determines the final criteria for the selection process.
 As an institution entitled to propose candidates, the DPMA also nominates projects for the Deutscher Zukunftspreis to the jury.
 As an inventor you can contact us about your projects.

 European Inventor Award

-In 2017, the European Patent Office (EPO) presented the European Inventor Award for the twelfth time.
+The European Inventor Award is presented annually by the European Patent Office (EPO).
 It recognises outstanding inventors from Europe and around the world, who have made an exceptional contribution to social development, technological progress and economic growth.
 In order to be nominated, at least one valid European patent must have been granted for the invention.
-The award is presented in the categories: "Industry", "Research", "SMEs", "Non-European Countries" as well as "Lifetime Achievement".
+The awards are presented in the categories: "Industry", "Research", "SMEs", "Non-European Countries" as well as "Lifetime Achievement".
 The patent examiners of the DPMA submit proposals for the nominations.

-As a joint initiative of the Bavarian Ministry of Economic Affairs, the association of Bavarian chambers of commerce and industry and the association of Bavarian chambers of crafts and trades, the Innovationspreis Bayern (Bavarian innovation award) was launched in 2012 and recognises outstanding innovative achievements.
+The Innovationspreis Bayern (Bavarian innovation award) is awarded by the Bavarian Ministry of Economic Affairs, Regional Development and Energy, the association of Bavarian chambers of commerce and industry and the association of Bavarian chambers of crafts and trades in recognition of outstanding innovative achievements.
 It pays tribute to innovations that have started gaining success in the market or can be expected to soon have success in the market.
-DPMA Vice-President Schmitz is a member of the high-profile jury, which selects the winners of three main awards and a maximum of four special awards.
+The President of the German Patent and Trade Mark Office is a member of the high-profile jury, which selects the winners of three main awards and a maximum of four special awards.
 Innovationspreis Bayern is a recognition award which is not financially funded.
 It is awarded biennially.